iutools/iutools/doc/test-plan.md

   - Click on copy to clipboard and paste into a text editor
   - Copy text to text editor, and make sure that the changed spellings are the ones that appear in the editor

-Spell check text that contains spaces and newlines
-- Spell Check text that contains some newlines and extra spaces
-- Make sure that:
-  - Extra spaces and newlines are preserved in the spell checke output
-  - They are also preserved when you do Copy to clipboard

 Check with and without _Include partial corrections_
 - Try it both ways